A Comprehensive Guide to Salesforce Integration with Other Solutions

 Real-time access to external data is available in Salesforce, eliminating the need to store data in Salesforce and then match it up with data from another system.

-Common Salesforce integration scenarios
+Common Salesforce Integration Scenarios

 Whether you're a Salesforce amateur, an IT professional, or a business leader with an eye on innovation, the following integration possibilities will open new doors of opportunity in your quest for success.